Support Us Button Widget

 Coming soon

-Heim BBQ, Weatherford | Barbecue | Estimated opening: Mid-2025
+Heim BBQ, Weatherford | Barbecue | Estimated opening: Fall 2025

 Slow-smoked, post-oak–fired meats — including their famed bacon burnt ends — and comfort sides are served in a fast-casual setting.

-Dos Mares, 3260 W. 7th St. | Seafood | Estimated opening: Summer 2025
+Dos Mares, 3260 W. 7th St. | Seafood | Estimated opening: Fall 2025

-A concept of chef Juan Ramón Cárdenas meaning “two seas,” this restaurant features casual Mexican seafood and will open next door to Don Artemio.
+A concept of chef Juan Ramón Cárdenas, meaning “two seas,” this restaurant features casual Mexican seafood and will open next door to Don Artemio.

 Beverly’s Downtown, 901 Houston St. | Mexican | Estimated opening: Winter 2025

-Cousin’s BBQ founders Jeff Payne and Jason Cross are bringing an upscale Mexican concept to basement of the historic Hogan Building.
+Cousin’s BBQ founders Jeff Payne and Jason Cross are bringing an upscale Mexican concept to the basement of the historic Hogan Building.
 Bold regional flavors and craft mezcal cocktails meet a moody, speakeasy-style ambiance.

 Duong DeVille, White Settlement | Vietnamese | Estimated opening: December 2025